Axway/streams-open-docs/content/en/docs/install/_index.md

 ###### TLS

-In order to configure the TLS communication between MariaDB and Streams microservices, you have to provide a CA certificate, a server certificate and a server key.
+To configure the TLS communication between MariaDB and Streams microservices, provide a CA certificate, a server certificate and a server key.

 You can follow the official documentation provided by Mariadb [Certificate Creation with OpenSSL](https://mariadb.com/kb/en/certificate-creation-with-openssl/) to generate self-signed certificate.